zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Jason says that his smartphone has every feature under the su n.
 A “feature” is a characteristic, something special about that product.
 Our Learning Guides have several features: vocabulary, definitions, sample sentences.
 All of those are things that are special, that are included.
 Software, a new car, a television – just about anything can have different features – different characteristics.
 This smartphone has every feature under the sun.
 To say that it “has every (something) under the sun” means it has many different types of that thing; in this case, it has many different features.

 So, Jason thinks his smartphone has every feature under the  sun, all of those that you could possibly want.
 Hitomi says, “Every feature?”
 Jason says, “It has a high quality camera and video camera.”
 A “camera” is a d evice that you use, a machine, that takes pictures – that takes photographs.
 Th ere are many different, however, uses of that word “camera.”
 Take a look at the  Learning Guide for some more of those.
 One use is a “video camera,” this is a  camera that records video, obviously.
 Jason says that his smartphone is also a vid eophone.
 A “videophone” is a telephone that allows you to see the p erson that you are calling.
 That is something that, for example, you can d o, I know, on the iPhone with other people who have iPhones.
 That’s a videophon e.
 Jason says his phone also has a great GPS program.
 “GPS” stands for g lobal positioning system.
 It’s a technology that allows you to use typically a sa tellite to know exactly where you are, and you can look at a map and see w here you are.
 Many cars nowadays have a GPS system in them that will help you f ind your way to wherever you’re going.
-This is especially useful if you ar e in a place that you are not familiar with.
+This is especially useful if you are in a place that you are not familiar with.
 Jason says that the phone has a touch- screen and keyboard

  that are easy to use.
-A “touch-screen” is a flat panel o f an electronic device that can tell – that senses when you touch it, and allows you to  do different things.
+A “touch-screen” is a flat panel of an electronic device that can tell – that senses when you touch it, and allows you to  do different things.
 Again, many of the Android phones and the iPhone allo w you to use your finger to move something from one side of the screen to the oth er for example, or to “tap” on the screen, to place your finger quickly once or  twice on the screen in order to perform some action.
 A “keyboard” is what you use for typing – what you use for putting letters, numbers, punctuation.
 It’s what you use on your computer all the time.
 I should also mention that “ touch” can be used in a number of different ways, and those can be found in our  Learning Guide as well.

 Jason says that the touch-screen and keyboard are easy to use and everything is so intuitive.
 When we say something is “intuitive” (intui tive) we mean it’s very easy for you to understand; you can make sense of it even tho ugh you may not have used it before.
 Usually when we say “intuitive,” we mean that it is similar to something else that we do know how to use.
 Jason says it is so easy, it is so intuitive to use even a child could use it.
 Hitomi says, “ Yeah, but a child couldn’t afford the expensive price tag, right?”
 “To afford” me ans to have enough money.
 The “price tag” (tag) is how much something costs.
 Often  when you go into a store, you are looking at for example a new chair or som e other object, you look for the price tag.
 You look for the little piece of  paper that says how much it costs.
 It can sometimes be used to mean more generally the price.
 “So, what’s the price tag on that new car?”
 You’re not talking a bout the actual piece of paper – which would probably be called the sticker price, anyway, for a car – you’re talking about what the price is.